nim-works/nimskull/doc/manual.rst

                                   on or off.
 optimization     none|speed|size  Optimize the code for speed or size, or
                                   disable optimization.
-patterns         on|off           Turns the term rewriting templates/macros
+trmacros         on|off           Turns the term rewriting templates/macros
                                   on or off.
 callconv         cdecl|...
 Specifies the default calling convention for
                                   all procedures (and procedure types) that